 “Playing of exemplary clarity of detail… the Royal Liverpool Philharmonic Orchestra is on a roll.”

 Since taking up his post as Principal Conductor, Vasily Petrenko has galvanized and transformed the artistic profile of the Royal Liverpool Philharmonic.
-HarrisonParrott is currently working closely with the orchestra on their international touring profile and strategy.
+HarrisonParrott works closely with the Orchestra on their international touring profile and strategy.
 Their tours have included projects in Spain, France and Germany and their debut visit to China in 2010 (including concerts in both Shanghai and Beijing).
 The 2014/15 season included the orchestra’s debut tour of Japan with soloist Nobu, to celebrate their 175th anniversary, as well as tours to the Czech Republic and the Enescu Festival.
 They have since toured to Japan on a regularly with Nobuyuki Tsujii.

 “The Liverpool orchestra give a magnificent performance of Thomas Adès’s Violin Concerto, moving dramatically from the bright, penetrating sonorities of the opening movement to the sinister, almost brutal environment of the much longer central movement.”